Adjusting from High School to University; Building Study Skills

 The Academic Support Center, located on the 2nd floor of the d’Alzon Library, is committed to assisting students to reach their academic potential.
-The ASC is designed to enrich the academic and learning skills of Assumption College students through the utilization of on-ground peer tutors and professional staff, and e-tutoring.
+The ASC is designed to enrich the academic and learning skills of Assumption University students through the utilization of on-ground peer tutors and professional staff, and e-tutoring.

 Tutoring is available in:

 Writing Conferences are available in:

 Available 7 days/week, 24 hours/day.
 Students can submit questions on-line and receive real-time answers.
 Papers may also be submitted for review.
 Papers are usually returned within 48 hours of submission.

 A college degree is more than just 40 courses and 120 credit hours.